 - Thread some ribbon through the hole and tie to a split metal ring.

 2) MUM Canvas Prints

-Three cute canvases spelling out “Mum” will look gorgeous on your wall!
+These canvases spelling out “Mum” will look lovely on your wall!

-– Acrylic paint, e.g. pink, light pink, purple, lilac
+You will need: - 3 mini painting canvases - Sponge paint dabbers - Masking tape - Acrylic paint, e.g. pink, light pink, purple, lilac - Scissors Instructions:

 - Cut out four strips of masking tape and stick them onto the first canvas to create the letter “M”